SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 ```

 The Signed out Card View is a basic card with a simple text message in the body and a button to go back to the home Card View.
-In the sample solution, there's also an Error Card View, which for the sake of simplicity isn't illustrated in the article but is available in the [reference solution](https://github.com/pnp/viva-dev-bot-powered-aces/tree/main/samples/dotnet/WelcomeUserBotPoweredAce).
+In the sample solution, there's also an Error Card View, which for the sake of simplicity isn't illustrated in this article but is available in the [reference solution](https://github.com/pnp/viva-dev-bot-powered-aces/tree/main/samples/dotnet/WelcomeUserBotPoweredAce).

 Here follows the definition of the Quick View used to implement the "Complete sign in" logic.